Ireland can beat All Blacks - O'Sullivan

 Former Ireland coach Eddie O'Sullivan believes Andy Farrell's side have genuine prospects of defeating the All Blacks this weekend in Dublin.

-O'Sullivan says Ireland will take a lot of belief from Saturday's 60-5 demolition of a Japanese side who beat the Irish at the 2019 World Cup.
+O'Sullivan says Ireland will take a lot of belief from Saturday's 60-5 demolition of a Japan side who beat them at the 2019 World Cup.

-"The big takeaway is that Ireland now have got a bit of confidence," said the ex-Ireland coach.
+"The big takeaway is Ireland now have a bit of confidence," said O'Sullivan, who coached Ireland for seven years.

 "I think we're in with a chance of beating the All Blacks.